'I remember George Floyd as me'

 Video

-Crowds of people paid their respects to George Floyd at the spot where he was killed - and has since become a memorial for him.
+Crowds of people have gathered in Minneapolis to pay their their respects to George Floyd at the spot where he was killed.

-The BBC's Jane O'Brien talked to people ahead of Floyd's first memorial service.
+The BBC's Jane O'Brien talked to people there ahead of a memorial service.

-The ceremony in Minneapolis was a private one, but his body will be taken to North Carolina fora public viewing and service before he is laid to rest in Houston, Texas.
+The ceremony in Minneapolis was a private one.
+Further tributes will be held at Mr Floyd's birthplace of North Carolina on Saturday, and in his hometown of Houston on Monday.

 -